-The Joseph Maley Foundation is an Indianapolis-based nonprofit, established in 2008 with the mission, “serving children of all abilities.”
-JMF works primarily with central Indiana youth in preschool through twelfth grade, their caregivers, and their educators to build acceptance of individuals of all abilities through seven programs.
+The Joseph Maley Foundation is an Indianapolis-based nonprofit, established in 2008 with the mission, “serving children of ALL abilities.”
+JMF works primarily with central Indiana youth in preschool through twelfth grade, their caregivers, and their educators to build acceptance of individuals of all abilities through five programs.
 The Joseph Maley Foundation empowers children to serve and lead with compassion, acceptance, and respect.
-JMF served more than 27,000 children of all abilities across our programs in 2018.
-To find out more about how you can get involved, please visit www.josephmaley.org.
+JMF served more than 100,000 children since 2008.
+To find out more about how you can get involved, please visitwww.josephmaley.org.

 At Medals4Mettle we attach our branded ribbons (lanyards) to donated finishers’ medals (marathons, half marathons, and triathlons) and award them to children and adults for the mettle and courage they demonstrate battling cancer, chronic illness, trauma and other life challenges.
 These medals are awarded to pay-it-forward to those who must run a much more difficult race than the medal donors’ races; a race they did not choose to run: a race where the finish line might not be known.
 Medals4Mettle’s mission is to provide an opportunity to unite endurance athletes with all compassionate human beings to create a new INTERNATIONAL NETWORK OF COMPASSION: KINDNESS WITHOUT BORDERS.
 Since the first medal awarded by our Founder Dr. Isenberg in 2005, over 55,000 medals have been awarded by approximately 70 chapters in 80 hospitals worldwide.
 Medals4Mettle has been featured as the Grand Prize winner for the inaugural “Human Race” section of Runner’s World magazine and in many local and national publications.
 Medals4Mettle was also the initial recipient of The Arnold P. Gold Humanism in Medicine Award, the National Jefferson Award and many local and national community service awards.
 To learn more about supporting Medals 4 Mettle’s efforts, visit www.medals4mettle.org/donate.